jjohnson42/aiohmi/doc/source/install/index.rst

 Installation
 ============

-The pyghmi Python package can be downloaded and installed with *pip*:
+The aiohmi Python package can be downloaded and installed with *pip*:

 .. code-block:: bash

-   $ pip install pyhgmi
+   $ pip install aiohmi

 Or, if you have virtualenvwrapper installed:

 .. code-block:: bash

-   $ mkvirtualenv pyghmi
+   $ mkvirtualenv aiohmi
-   $ pip install pyghmi
+   $ pip install aiohmi